 The five links work together as a chain.
 Prevention lowers the number of cases, CPR sustains life, EMS activation ensures continuity, advanced life support stabilizes the patient, and post-arrest care supports recovery.
 Each link is essential, and gaps in one reduce the effectiveness of the others.

-CPR certification prepares you for pediatric emergencies by teaching how to recognize airway obstruction, breathing problems, and cardiac arrest, while providing hands-on practice with age-appropriate CPR techniques.
+CPR certification prepares you for pediatric emergencies by teaching how to recognize airway obstruction, breathing problems, and cardiac arrest, with age-appropriate CPR techniques.
 It builds decision-making skills for when to prioritize compressions, give ventilations, or use defibrillation, and emphasizes teamwork, communication, and smooth EMS integration.
 Training also boosts confidence through realistic scenarios and ensures long-term readiness with refreshers and recertification.
 ATAC's CPR Course combines all these elements, giving learners the knowledge, skills, and confidence to act quickly and effectively in life-threatening situations involving children.

 Early CPR keeps blood and oxygen flowing to the brain and heart before medical help arrives, reducing brain injury and improving survival.
 Since most pediatric arrests begin with breathing problems, quick action prevents oxygen loss from leading to cardiac arrest and organ damage.
 Immediate chest compressions and rescue breaths buy time until emergency teams take over.